How to Find a Homestay in the UK

 • Trust your instincts.
 If something seems strange, check it over with a trusted friend, family member, or someone at your college or university before agreeing to anything.

-With some research, homestay can be a rewarding and cost-effective way to live abroad while studying.
-Use the resources above, and others provided by your academic institution, to find a homestay that is safe and welcoming.
+A homestay can be a rewarding way to live abroad while studying.
+Use the resources above, and others provided by your academic institution, to find a homestay in the UK that’s safe and welcoming.

 Ready to go?
-Research UK study abroad options on the ApplyBoard Platform!
+Research study options in the UK on the ApplyBoard platform.

 APPLYINSIGHTS DATA BLOG